 With President Alan Earnshaw absent and Vice President Ken Bacher at the helm, the East Penn Board of School Directors graciously accepted the resignation of fellow director Chris Donatelli at the end of the May 14 meeting.
 Donatelli recently purchased a residence in Pennsburg to be closer to his place of employment.
 He is a plant manager at Performance Filtration Products.

 Meet and Greet Movie Night with the Lehigh Valley Steel Hawks 6 p.m. at Bethany Church, 429 Walnut St., Catasauqua.
 The movie starts 6:30 p.m.
 Admission is free.
 There will be a limited number of autographed footballs for children.
 Popcorn and water for the movie will be provided.
 Fans also may bring snacks and beverages.

-The Jan.
-9 meeting of the Lower Macungie Township Planning Commission began with some reorganization.
+The May 8 meeting of the Lower Macungie Planning Commission focused on the Schoeneck Road development.

 The warehouse on the property was scaled down from 30 dock doors to 24 and from 200,000 square feet to 180,000 square feet.
 There were concerns about the short driveway on the property and the possibility of trucks getting backed up onto Schoeneck Road.
 It was questioned whether a warehouse is suitable for this property.